Solving the Scattering Problem for Open Wave-Guide Networks, III: Radiation Conditions and Uniqueness: Radiation Conditions for Open Wave-Guide Networks

 \subsection{Vasy's Radiation Conditions}

-Isozaki's radiation conditions specify classes of operators\footnote{In~\cite{Isozaki94} a slightly different family of operators is used, moreover Isozaki does not use the conic localizations that we employ.} $\cR_{\pm}(\epsilon)$ (see~\eqref{eqn108.213}), depending on some set of parameters, so that a solution to $(H+k^2)u\in\cS$ is outgoing (incoming) if, for every point $v\in\pa\overline{\bbR^d},$ there is an operator $P_v\in\cR_{-}(\epsilon),$ (resp.\ $P_v\in\cR_{+}(\epsilon)$ ), `supported at $v,$' such that $P_vu$ decays faster than $r^{(1-d)/2}$ near $v.$ What is notable, and somewhat mysterious, about these classes of operators is that they do not depend explicitly on the free-space wave number $k^2.$ The work of Melrose and Vasy explains why the conditions introduced by Isozaki provide an adequate definition for outgoing and incoming solutions.
+Isozaki's radiation conditions are specified by classes of operators\footnote{In~\cite{Isozaki94} a slightly different family of operators is used, moreover he does not use the conic localization that we employ.
+See Remark~\ref{rmk7.205}} $\cR^{\ka}_{\pm}(\epsilon)$ (see~\eqref{eqn108.213}), depending on a set of parameters, so that a solution to $(H+k^2)u\in\cS$ is outgoing (incoming) if, for every point $v\in\pa\overline{\bbR^d},$ there is an operator $P_v\in\cR^{\ka}_{-}(\epsilon),$ (resp.\ $P_v\in\cR^{\ka}_{+}(\epsilon)$ ), `supported at $v,$' such that $P_vu$ decays faster than $r^{(1-d)/2}$ near $v.$ What is notable, and somewhat mysterious, about these classes of operators is that they do not depend explicitly on the free-space wave number $k^2.$ The work of Melrose and Vasy explains why the conditions introduced by Isozaki provide an adequate definition for outgoing and incoming solutions.
 See Remark~\ref{IsozakiExpl}.

 Vasy considerably enlarges the class of allowable operators, and this broader class leads to more refined results.
 To state Vasy's radiation conditions we must describe the 3-body scattering calculus, as defined in~\cite{VasyAsterisque}, which is a refinement of Melrose's~\cite{Melrose94} scattering calculus.
 We do not describe these calculi in full detail, but give enough specifics so that the radiation conditions can be accurately stated.